-IT investments are critical for your company’s market competitiveness.
-According to Gartner, worldwide IT spending is expected to grow by 4% to $3.8 trillion in 2021.
+IT investments are critical for your company’s success.
+According to Gartner, worldwide IT spending is expected to grow by 2.4% to $4.5 trillion in 2023.
 Traditionally, acquiring IT assets meant purchasing them outright as a part of your capital expenses.
-However, with rapidly changing technology you need to keep abreast with the latest innovations.
-Following an operating expenses model can help your company keep up while curbing any overspending and optimizing your IT budget.
+However, with rapid innovations, businesses need to keep up with the latest technology.
+Following an operating expense model can help your company keep up while curbing overspending and optimizing your IT budget.
 Explore the difference between capital expenses (CapEx) and operating expenses (OpEx), and the advantages of acquiring your IT assets and IT services via OpEx.

-The more of your IT budget that is allocated to capital expenses, the less cash flow is available for short-term operations and special projects.
+The more your IT budget is allocated to capital expenditures, the less cash flow is available for short-term operations and special projects.
 Other challenges that arise with CapEx include:

 Top 7 Benefits of OpEx for Your IT Investments

-Operating expenses (OpEx) are the costs of your company’s daily operations, including annual service agreements (i.e. web hosting and web domain registrations), consumables, electricity, rents, and wages.
+Operating expenses (OpEx) are the costs of your company’s daily operations, including annual service agreements (e.g. web hosting and web domain registrations), consumables, electricity, rents, and wages.

-The OpEx approach to IT often involves your company leasing your IT assets, which are often bundled with essential IT services.
+The OpEx approach to IT typically involves your company leasing hardware assets, which are often bundled with essential IT services.

-While you can choose to acquire IT investments via CapEx, choosing the OpEx route has its advantages:
+While you can acquire IT investments outright via CapEx, choosing the OpEx route has many advantages:

 1. Lower Upfront Costs

 With OpEx, you don’t need to pay for all your technology assets at once.
-Once you sign a leasing contract with your chosen Managed IT Services Provider, you get access to the IT assets and IT services you need for a fixed and predictable monthly cost.
-This frees up a huge chunk of your IT budget for more revenue-generating projects.
+Once you sign a leasing contract with your chosen Managed IT Services Provider, you access the hardware assets and IT services you need for a fixed and predictable monthly cost.
+This frees up a huge chunk of your IT budget for other revenue-generating projects.

 Choosing to follow a CapEx framework means worrying about your IT assets depreciating or aging behind the latest technologies.
 However, leasing your IT equipment under OpEx means that you don’t have to worry about your equipment's lifespan or hardware aging, because all maintenance and upgrades are typically included with a service provider.

-3. Access to the Latest IT Assets and IT Services
+3. Access to the Latest IT Assets & IT Services

 Once your company has a dependable and high-quality Managed IT Services Provider, you don’t have to worry about maintenance and upgrades.
 All your backups, operating system upgrades, IT support and repairs, and onboarding assistance for your teams, are often included in your agreement.
 This frees your internal IT team to do their best work to grow your company.

 Since you pay low monthly costs, the OpEx IT budget approval process is much faster.
-This reduces valuable time lost in meetings chasing signatures and facilitates more productive outcomes.
+This reduces valuable time lost in meetings or chasing signatures, and facilitates more productive outcomes.

 Technology and markets are constantly evolving.
 Therefore, your business operations should be scalable and responsive to these changing conditions.
 With a flexible OpEx model, there’s no long-term commitment and you can quickly: